moditect/oss-quickstart/README.md

 ## Components

-* _oss-bootstrap-simple-template_: A template for the single module archetype
+* _oss-quickstart-template-simple_: A template for the single module archetype

 ## License